 For a legal consultation, call 713-225-1900

-How Do ALR Hearings Function?
+How do ALR Hearings Function?

 An ALR hearing will involve an examination of the witnesses and facts in your case.
 While this process may seem straightforward, you want our team on your side during the proceedings.